Credit: @roddypittman on Instagram

 Lights and garland are strung across downtown Seneca Falls at the holidays

 Fans of the beloved Christmas movie “It’s a Wonderful Life” will want to plan a trip to Seneca Falls, also known as “The Real Bedford Falls” — the fictional setting of the iconic Frank Capra film.
-The town hosts an annual festival in honor of the movie’s release with events and appearances by cast members, plus the traditional ringing of the bells to close out the ceremonies.
-The It’s a Wonderful Life Museum is open year round so you can see its vast collection of film memorabilia.
+The town hosts an annual festival every December in honor of the movie’s release with events and appearances by cast members, plus the traditional ringing of the bells to close out the ceremonies.
+Stop by the It’s a Wonderful Life Museum to see its vast collection of film memorabilia and snap a photo at the “Your Are Now in Bedford Falls” sign.
 You can also pay a visit to the bridge that was the inspiration for the film’s famous opening scene.
 Immerse yourself in Victorian splendor with a stay at Barrister’s Bed & Breakfast, an 1860 Colonial Revival home, while you explore the area’s many wineries, cheese farms, craft beverages, and Seneca Falls’ role in the women’s rights movement.

 4. Cooperstown (Central New York)